 3 reasons to study Community Development at Murdoch

-- Throughout your degree, you will have the opportunity to intern with community groups, private organisations, non-government agencies (NGOs), or government departments through our Work Integrated Learning program.
+- During your degree you will have the opportunity to intern with community groups, private organisations, non-government agencies (NGOs), or government departments through our Work Integrated Learning program.

 - Study two majors in three years to graduate with two specialisations, to further expand your expertise and career prospects.